 There are no monthly or hidden fees for credit card processing.
-All fees are deducted before funds are deposited to your linked bank account.
+All fees are deducted before funds are transferred to your linked bank account.

-Note: Processing fees are deducted before each deposit and cannot be charged on a monthly basis.
+Note: Processing fees are deducted before each transfer and cannot be charged on a monthly basis.
 You can view your total fees on a monthly basis from your online Square Dashboard.

 What are contactless payments, and how are they different from NFC?

 Contactless payments describe the act of paying without touching the payment device.
 NFC (Near-Field Communications) is a technology that allows for contactless payments.
 Using radio frequency, NFC allows devices (e.g. smartphones) to wirelessly communicate at close range to do things like process payments.
 Apple Pay and Google Pay are both types of contactless payments.

 How do I take contactless payments, such as Apple Pay and Google Pay?